Image by Seattle Municipal Archives

 Bürolandschaft (ca. 1960)

 In the 1950s in Germany, a radical new office layout known as Bürolandschaft or ‘office landscape’ was developed by Quickborner team of management consultants.
 The design consisted of furniture scattered in a large structurally undivided space.
-Although the layout was open plan, partitions and plants did create distinct areas and some level of privacy.
+Although the layout was open plan, office partitions and plants did create distinct areas and some level of privacy.

 Bürolandschaft was derived from organisational theory, which was based on a more complex rationale of ‘human relations’ than Taylorism.
 The Quickborner team recognized for the first time that there were a diverse number of types of office work, and they designed different layouts for different types of business.